 Automatic connection is allowed unless specified otherwise by the relevant system operator in coordination with the relevant TSO.

+8. The requirements related to type A PGMs and electrical storage modules in terms of LVRT, LFSM and reactive capability apply at their terminals.
+Requirements related to active power reduction in mixed costumer sites may relate to the sum of demand and generation.

 Article 14